Hammad8ahmad/Recipe-search/README.md

 ## Project Structure

-- **Fetching/**: Contains all the data fetching files for the recipes and youtube api.
+- **Fetching**: Contains all the data fetching files for the recipes and youtube api.
-- **Interface/**: Contains the interface file and the related Css file for it.
+- **Interface**: Contains the interface file and the related Css file for it.
 - **Recipes**: Contains all the information about the individual recipes.
 - **App.js**: Main component that renders the application.
 - **index.js**: Entry point of the application.